tektoncd/hub/docs/DEVELOPMENT.md

 ```bash
 go test $(go list -f '{{ .ImportPath }} {{ .TestImports }}' ./... | grep gotest.tools/v3/golden | awk '{print $1}' | tr '\n' ' ') -test.update-golden=true
 ```

 This will run `go test a/package -test.update-golden=true` on all packages that are importing `gotest.tools/v3/golden`

 **NOTE:** `tests` use the database configurations from [test/config/env.test][env-test-file]

 ### Creating JWT for testing

 To create a JWT, Open below URL in a browser.

 ```
 https://github.com/login/oauth/authorize?client_id=<Add Client ID here>
 ```

 Add your OAuth Client ID from [.env.dev][env-dev] in place of `<Add Client ID here>`.

 It will redirect you to GitHub.
 Login using your GitHub Credentials and Once you authorize, it will redirect you to `localhost:8080`.

 for ex. `http://localhost:8080/?code=32d4a0b4eb6e9fbea731`

 Use the `code` from url in `/auth/login` API.
 It will add you as a user in db and return a JWT.

-#### JWT with Additional Scopes:
+#### JWT with Additional Scopes

 By default, the JWT has only defaut scopes.
 If you need additional scopes in your JWT then add your GitHub username with required scopes in your local [config.yaml][config-yaml]